 - Breach Charges

-Before law school, Nicole graduated with an Honours degree from Queen's University, majoring in Political Science, with a minor in French Language.
-Volunteering as a tutor in the Prison Literacy program at Queen's, she helped inmates obtain their high school diplomas through teaching Mathematics and English.
+Before law school, Nicole graduated with an Honours degree from Queen’s University, majoring in Political Science, with a minor in French Language.
+Volunteering with the Prison Literacy program at Queen’s, she helped inmates obtain their high school diplomas through tutoring in Math and English.

-During her spare time Nicole volunteers as an in-school mentor with Big Brother Big Sister.
-She is actively involved with the Edmonton division of the Canadian Bar Association and she is President of the Lawyers Curling League.
-Nicole also sits on the Gladue Committee, a panel dedicated to assisting First Nations offenders in the sentencing process.
+During her spare time, Nicole teaches Evidence at the University of Alberta, Faculty of Law, and is President of the Lawyers and Judges Curling League.
+Nicole also sits on the Gladue Committee, a panel dedicated to assisting First Nations accused in the sentencing process.
 Nicole helped to develop and co-teach the first university Gladue course offered in Canada.

 Nicole believes in straightforward legal advice to help you manage the risk of any criminal matters you may be dealing with, and is happy to provide a free initial consultation.
 Nicole is fluent in English and French and will communicate in whatever language you feel most comfortable.